DeedleFake/graph/README.md

 A Graph requires an Output to render to.
 Currently, no implementations of Output are provided.
 The ability to render to a [draw.Image](http://www.golang.org/pkg/image/draw#Image) is planned, but not yet implemented.

 For more documentation, see [GoDoc][docs].
-For a complete working example, see the example subdirectory.
+For examples, see the examples subdirectory.

 Authors
 -------